joydumply/guten-accordion/README.md

 1. Upload the plugin files to the `/wp-content/plugins/guten-accordion` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. In Gutenberg page editor search for Accordion block
+4. In Gutenberg block settings sidebar click Add Accordion to add accordion to your accordion block

 == Changelog ==